prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 <br>

 ### Introduction
-A navigation system enables a robot to navigate quickly between different poses while avoiding collisions with the environment or other agents.
-The navigation system in this project uses a slightly modified version of the NH-TTC [backend](https://github.com/davisbo/NHTTC), which is a decentralized multi-agent navigation system.
-The Non-holonomic-Time-To-Collision (NH-TTC) backend considers the Non-holonomic constraints of the car and the time to collision with other cars when finding the optimal thing to do.
+A navigation system enables a robot to move quickly between different poses while avoiding collisions with the environment or other agents.
+The navigation system in this project uses a slightly modified version of the [NH-TTC system](https://github.com/davisbo/NHTTC).
+It is a decentralized, multi-agent navigation system.
+It considers the Non-holonomic constraints of the car and the time to collision with other cars when finding the optimal thing to do.
 To learn more about how it works, check out the paper [here](http://motion.cs.umn.edu/r/NH-TTC/arxiv-NHTTC.pdf)!

 ### Goal
 The goal of this tutorial is to get the multi-agent navigation system up and running on your system.